 Let this multicultural non-traditional Oracle open your heart and mind to a new empowered vision of yourself.

 Click the card deck image below to shuffle the cards.

 From a neutral state of mind, set the intention that the Goddesses guiding you right now will be revealed.

-Double-click on the card that speaks to you most to find which Goddess is guiding now and read the message.
+Double-click on the cards that speak to you most to find which Goddesses are guiding you now and read the messages.

 The Greek goddess of romantic love, Aphrodite, comes forth with a state of ecstatic being that she now invites you to cultivate within.
 You can experience the world as a sensual, expressive, creative being if you allow yourself the freedom to explore what this means to you.
 Perhaps this is a portent of a new partnering or a deepening of one you already have, or perhaps this is a time for you to claim this aspect of your nature, which may have lain dormant awhile.
 The energy of the Goddess Aphrodite arises as an invitation for you to fall in love with your life now and choose to look for the essence and expression of love all around you.
 By doing so, love will increase tenfold, and you will see evidence of it everywhere you turn.
 This is your sacred task when Aphrodite chooses to aid and empower you.

 The Celtic earth goddess Danu appears and portends the fulfillment of your desires and the fruition of your dreams.
 Whatever it is that you’re inquiring about, Danu gives her assurance that you’re in the process of becoming!
 Now is the time to trust that whatever you have planted, planned, and worked toward is being lovingly birthed; all you need to do is stay with the flow of events and be ready for your next opportunity.
 Everything has its perfect season.
 Just as fallow ground carries the promise of new life that appears again in the spring, as if magically bidden from the invisible to the visible, Danu offers her promise of grounded assurance.